core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 In particular, by using the information retrieved from the informative response, the proxy configures an observation of the target resource at the origin server, acting as a client directly taking part in the group observation.

-As a consequence, the proxy listens to the IP multicast address and port number indicated by the server, i.e., per the CRI specified by an element of 'tpi_details' within the 'tp_info' parameter, in the informative response.
+As a consequence, the proxy listens to the IP multicast address and port number indicated by the server, i.e., per the CRI specified by a dedicated element of 'tpi_details' within the 'tp_info' parameter, in the informative response.
 In particular, when transporting CoAP over UDP, the CRI is conveyed by the element 'tpi_client' (see {{ssssec-udp-transport-specific}}).

-Furthermore, multicast notifications will match the phantom request stored at the proxy, based on the Token value specified by an element of 'tpi_details' within the 'tp_info' parameter, in the informative response.
+Furthermore, multicast notifications will match the phantom request stored at the proxy, based on the Token value specified by a dedicated element of 'tpi_details' within the 'tp_info' parameter, in the informative response.
 In particular, when transporting CoAP over UDP, the Token value is specified by the element 'tpi_token' (see {{ssssec-udp-transport-specific}}).

 Then, the proxy performs the following actions.